IntersectMBO/plutus-apps/doc/plutus/tutorials/contract-models.rst

 We are finally ready to run some tests!
 We do still need to define a *property* that we can call QuickCheck with, but the :hsobj:`Plutus.Contract.Test.ContractModel.Interface.ContractModel` framework provides a standard one that we can just reuse.
-So we define
+To run the test successfully, we must increase the budget of the emulator, so we define

 .. literalinclude:: Escrow.hs
    :start-after: START prop_Escrow